 Fourth, despite being in a difficult situation during the Korean War, we joined the International Society for Music Education as a member country's representative organization in 1956 and made efforts to accept the trends of music education in the international community.
 The KMES, which published the first KJRME in 1973, surprised the world by holding the ISME World Conference (Seoul, Korea) in Korea in 1992.
 In 1997, the APSMER Asia-Pacific Symposium for Music Education Research (APSMER) was established, led by the KMES (President, Prof. Lee, H.) where professors, teachers, and students from Asia-Pacific countries meet once every two years to share global trends in music education.
 In 2007, APSMER was invited to ISME's Asia–Pacific regional conference, and Professor Kim, Y. and Yang, J. of the KMES have served as board members of APSMER.
 Since 2010, we have been contributing to promoting Korean music education to the world by continuously participating in the UNESCO World Culture and Arts Education Conference.
 The Korean Society for Music Education is about to host the 2023 Asia Pacific Music Education Symposium (APSMER) in Korea.
 This international academic event will greatly contribute to bringing KJRME to the next level of international standards.
 As such, KMES members have constantly made efforts to make KJRME an international journal by inviting foreign scholars to the conference and contributing as a responsible member of the international music education community.

-In conclusion, based on the long history representing music education, the high excellence and originality of the journal, and the active international exchanges and efforts, it can be said that KJRME, a local journal in Korea has a reputation as a high-quality and journal with great potential and is qualified to advance to an international journal in the future.
-KMES Welcomes foreign scholars from all over the world to participate in academic research and submit papers.
+In light of these factors, including a long history of representing music education, the journal's high quality and originality, as well as active international exchanges and efforts, KJRME will not only continue to be a representative of music education in Korea but also grow into an internationally acclaimed academic journal in the field of music education.
+KJRME Welcomes foreign scholars from all over the world to participate in academic research and submit papers.

 Review Fee: 90,000 won